Energinet-DataHub/.github/README.md

 You **MUST** ensure that we do not reference releases of  `.github` and `geh-terraform-modules` about to be deleted before creating a new major version in either of these repositories !

-Bonusinfo: This schedule runs every night out of dh3-automation
+> :information: This schedule runs every night out of `dh3-automation`.

 ---